A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Analysis

 \subsection{\textit{TESS} Candidate GRB Afterglows}

 Table~\ref{tab:detections} presents a list of candidate afterglow signals that were temporally coincident with known GRBs reported on the GCN, alongside the known afterglow of GRB191016A.
-The light curves of these candidates are displayed in Fig.~\ref{fig:lcs}, and are classed into three groups based on our confidence in their legitimacy.
-Our reasoning for each candidate is discussed in Section~\ref{subsec:confidence}.
-The light curves are extracted with the complete \texttt{TESSreduce} reduction process, where we use a custom aperture for each GRB that maximises the collected flux while avoiding contamination from nearby sources due to the large pixel size.
+The light curves of these candidates are displayed in Figs.~\ref{fig:lcs} and \ref{fig:lcs_bad}, and are classed into three groups based on our confidence in their legitimacy.
+Our